 At the end of the workshop, teachers will have 4+ activities (mapped to standards) that they can deploy directly in their classroom (with confidence) for 5+ hours of computational fun for their students.
 CS@Mines students are also available to support teachers as they deploy these activities in the classroom!

-Anyone awarded funding by the Colorado Department of Education for CS-FAST should have received a registration link to register for one of the workshop dates below.
-If you were awarded funding and do not have this link, contact Tracy Camp at firstname.lastname@example.org.
+Anyone district awarded funding by the Colorado Department of Education for CS-FAST should have received a registration link.
+If you were awarded funding and do not have this link, contact Tracy Camp at email@example.com.

 Activities will be separated by grade level.
 Click the grade level below to see a sample lesson.